Secrets Management

 When naming a secret, it is possible to use alphanumeric characters as well as '_' (underscore).

-There are some reserved words that cannot be accepted:
+Some words are reserved and cannot be accepted:

 • COMMAND